Terms of Service

 Last updated: 13 May 2026

-These terms govern your use of the cweihan website and any services we provide.
-By using our website or engaging us, you agree to these terms.
+These terms govern your use of the cweihan website and any services I provide.
+By using my website or engaging me, you agree to these terms.

 This page is a starter template and must be reviewed by a qualified solicitor before going live with client traffic.
 A separate Master Services Agreement (MSA) and Statement of Work (SOW) governs each project.